XoXoTheFrozenFox/CMPG323_Project2_39909476/README.md

 # Planned work 2023/08/17

 - Host a database on azure and host the app on azure.

+# How one should go to use the API

 # Bibliography( Research I did for me to be able to do this project)